ABCs of Pool Water Chemistry

 Many pools will drift up towards higher PH over time.
 This is particularly true for fresh plaster (particularly in the first month and continuing for perhaps a year) or when TA is high and the water is being aerated (because of a spa, waterfall, fountain, SWG, rain, kids splashing in the pool, etc).

 For lowering PH use either muriatic acid (preferred) or dry acid.
-To raise PH use soda ash.
+To raise PH use borax or soda ash.

 TA - Total Alkalinity

 Total alkalinity indicates the water's ability to buffer PH changes.
 Buffering means you need to use a larger quantity of a chemical to change the PH.
 At low TA levels, the PH tends to swing around wildly.
 At high TA levels, the PH tends to drift up.

 You can raise TA with baking soda.
 It is often best to make large TA adjustments in a couple of steps, testing the water after each one, as adding large quantities of baking soda can raise the PH a little and you don't want the PH going out of range.
 If you need to lower your TA level, see How To Lower Total Alkalinity.